arainho/usbarmory/README.md

 - 2. choose one of the [available images](https://github.com/inversepath/usbarmory/wiki/Available-images) for usbarmory.
 - 3. [burn](https://github.com/inversepath/usbarmory-debian-base_image#Installing) the image into microSD card

-I choose a Samsung microSD and a pre-compiled release of Debian stretch image available [here](https://github.com/inversepath/usbarmory-debian-base_image/releases).
+I choose a Samsung microSD and installed Void Linux as described in their [wiki](https://voidlinux.miraheze.org/wiki/USB_Armory).

 ### 2. Connect to usbarmory